 Solver rewards

-The protocol is currently subsidizing the solver competition on Ethereum Mainnet (but not on Gnosis Chain nor Arbitrum One), by rewarding solvers on a weekly basis (currently, every Tuesday) with rewards paid in COW.
-Solvers are rewarded based on their performance as solvers (i.e., when participating in the standard solver competition) as specified by CIP-20, CIP-36, CIP-38, and CIP-48.
+The protocol is currently subsidizing the solver competition on all chains it operates on, by rewarding solvers on a weekly basis (currently, every Tuesday) with rewards paid in COW.
+Solvers are rewarded based on their performance as solvers (i.e., when participating in the standard solver competition) as specified by CIP-20, CIP-36, CIP-38, CIP-48 and CIP-57.
 Solver rewards for participating in the price estimation competition and providing quotes that are needed for the gas estimates and limit price computations of market orders are specified in CIP-27 and CIP-36.

 For the interested reader, the main source of truth for the weekly payments to solvers is this Dune dashboard.
-The dashboard is populated with data aggregated by scripts within the solver-rewards and dune-sync repositories.
+The dashboard is populated with data aggregated by scripts within the solver-rewards repository.

 Solver rewards are computed using a mechanism akin to a second-price auction.
 First, each solver commits a solution, which includes a price vector and a list of trades to execute.
 The solver proposing the solution with the highest quality wins the right to settle their submitted solution on chain, where quality is the sum of surplus delivered to users and fees paid to the protocol.